wxp16/books-reviews-dataset/README.md

 # books-reviews-dataset
-This repo amis to collect kids book review dataset online, which can be used for various downstreaming application
+This repo amis to collect online kids book review dataset, which can be used for various downstreaming application